Updated November 2022.

 Check out my extensive Cuba packing list with lots of tips and tricks for smart packing, and everything you need to know before sending your suitcase to Cuba!

-In Cuba however, you must make sure your travel insurance covers health issues and medical treatment should you need it.
-In 2022, your travel insurance must also cover Covid 19.
+In Cuba, you must make sure your travel insurance covers health issues and medical treatment should you need it.
+For 2023, your travel insurance must still cover Covid 19.

 When you arrive in Cuba, you may be asked to provide documentation on your travel insurance.
 This has happened to me only once.